The tournament is sponsored by the 14.1 League at Slate Street. It is a non-handicapped tournament.

 For the current shooter the clock starts when all balls stop moving.
 For a new shooter the clock starts when the previous shooter has left the table and the new shooter is at the table with no balls moving (ready to shoot or checking out what to shoot).

 When a player's shot clock has expired the referee will say "time" to let the player know they need to: execute the shot, ask for an extension, or be charged with a shot clock foul.
 (An alternative approach is to announce "5-seconds".
 If the player chooses to execute the shot this allows them to do so in a less rushed way.)
+Which way needs to be decided before the match begins.

 If the shooter is down on a shot and the clock runs out a FT (shot clock foul) will not be called unless they stand up off the shot (in which case they will have a FT even if they get back down on the same shot).